 We own 95% of Cornerstone Healthcare Partners LLC ("CHP LLC"), which was formed in 2012, and the remaining 5% noncontrolling interest is owned by Cornerstone Healthcare Real Estate Fund, Inc. ("CHREF"), an affiliate of CRA.
-CHP LLC is consolidated with our financial statements and owns four properties (each, a "JV Property" and collectively, the "JV Properties").
+CHP LLC is consolidated within our financial statements and owns four properties (each, a "JV Property" and collectively, the "JV Properties").

-As of December 31, 2019 and 2018, we own a 95.3% interest in the four JV Properties, and CHREF owns a 4.7% interest.
-As of December 31, 2018, we also owned a 95% interest in the fifth JV Property, and CHREF owned a 5% interest in the fifth JV Property, which was sold in February 2019 (see Note 11 to the accompanying Notes to Consolidated Financial Statements).
+As of December 31, 2020 and 2019, we own a 95.3% interest in the four JV Properties, and CHREF owns a 4.7% interest.
+We also owned a 95% interest in the fifth JV Property, and CHREF owned a 5% interest in the fifth JV Property, which was sold in February 2019 (see Note 11 to the accompanying Notes to Consolidated Financial Statements).